TahaFanaswala/DS105-Data-Storage/README.md

 # Understanding The Impacts Race Has On Student Loan Repayment

 ## Motivation
-Headlines on the ever-increasing student debt crisis ,such as these, plague the media.
+Headlines on the ever-increasing student debt crisis, such as these, plague the media.

 <img width="452" alt="image" src="https://user-images.githubusercontent.com/100439058/172906622-943a190d-ed45-4721-b066-53d3294581e5.png">